PL97/TTL/index.md

 <figcaption>Figure 1: An example chest X-ray with observable pathologies.
 Area marked in colored box are pathologies annotated by experienced doctors.</figcaption>
 </div>

-Follow this intuition, it is naturally questionable if the current TL practice is the best possible in MIC domain, since we may not need to reuse the high-level pretrained features.
+Follow this intuition, it is naturally questionable if the current TL practice is the best possible in MIC domain, since we **may not need to reuse the high-level pretrained features**.
 In our **Conference Name** paper, **Insert Paper name and Link Here**, we perform careful experimental comparisons on shallow and deep networks, with different TL strategies, to answer this question.
 Indeed, we find that:

-   1. Deep models are **not** always favorable, but TL most often benefits the model performance, no matter the network is shallow or deep.
+   1. Deep models are not always favorable, but TL most often benefits the model performance, no matter the network is shallow or deep.
 This conclusion challenges part of the conclusion made in a prior work: [Transfusion:Understanding Transfer Learning for Medical Imaging](https://ai.googleblog.com/2019/12/understanding-transfer-learning-for.html).

-   2. Fine-tuning **truncated** version of DCNNs almost always yields the best performance in the target MIC task.
+   2. Fine-tuning truncated version of DCNNs almost always yields the best performance in the target MIC task.
 This, if confirmed further in other medical imaging tasks such as segmentation, can be a new pattern to practice TL in medical image domain.

-   3. Point 2 is especially significant in **data-poor** regime.
+   3. Point 2 is especially significant in the data-poor regime.

 In what follows, we briefly introduce the main messages we would like to convey in our paper.

 ### Both ROC and PRC should be used to evaluate classifier performance in MIC

-In MIC tasks, it is common for the dataset to be highly imbalanced.
+**In MIC tasks, it is common for the dataset to be highly imbalanced**.
 (For example, one can expect that most medical scans attempting to diagnose a rare disease will return negative result.)
 In machine learning community, it is well know that precision-recall-curve **(PRC)** is more informative and indicative of the true performance than the receiver-operating-characteristic **(ROC)** curve under dominant negative classes.
 Here is a simple examplt to illustate the difference between **ROC** and **PRC**:

     Let's consider a dataset consisting of 10 positives and 990 negatives for a rare disease.
 Assume classifier A (CA) scores the positives uniformly random distributed over its top 12 predictions; and classifier B (CB) scores the positives uniformly random distributed over its top 30 predictions.
 Intuitively, CA is a much better classifer as they detect 1 true-positive (TP) at the cost of 0.2 false-positive (FP), comparing with 1 TP:2 FP for CB --- this information is captured by **Precision**, but not recall.

 <div align="center">
 <figure><img src="figures/roc.png" width="215"><img src="figures/prc.png" width="215"><img src="figures/conf_table.png" width="215"></figure>